sfwem/meshmap/README.md

 *Example*: `sudo mysql < node_map.sql`

 - **3: Create a user for the database, you might have to login to the mysql server as root.**
 Here is an example of creating a mySQL user and granting access to the node_map database:
+Choose your own password!
 > `sudo mysql`
 > `CREATE USER 'mesh-map'@'localhost' IDENTIFIED BY 'password';`
-> `GRANT SELECT, DELETE, DROP, INSERT, TRIGGER, UPDATE on node_map.* TO 'mesh-map'@'localhost';`
+> `GRANT ALL PRIVILEGES on node_map.* TO 'mesh-map'@'localhost';`
 > `FLUSH PRIVLEGES;`

 - **4: Copy scripts/user-settings.ini-default to /scripts/user-settings.ini and edit the user-settings.ini file**